-Part | Introduction
+Part I Introduction

-• Background to and purpose of AMRs

-1.1 This Authority Monitoring Report (AMR) has been produced by Chelmsford City Council as a means of assessing the performance of the Local Development Framework against the Chelmsford City Monitoring Framework.

-1.2 The introduction of the Localism Act 2011 and Town and Country Planning (Local Planning) (England) Regulations 2012 removed the requirement for local authorities to send an Annual Monitoring Report to the Secretary of State.
-However, the Act retains the overall duty to monitor the implementation of the Local Development Scheme and the extent to which the policies set out in Local Plans are being achieved.

-1.3 The AMR is one of the documents included in the City Council's Local Development Framework and is made publicly available.
-The key functions of AMRs will continue to be to monitor the production of the Council's Development Plan Documents, to report on the performance of the policies they contain and to indicate actions proposed.

-1.4 This is the Council's tenth AMR.
-It covers the period from 1st April 2014 to 31st March 2015.
-For the first time, this AMR also contains a section on receipts and expenditure of the Community Infrastructure Levy (CIL).
-This is a requirement of the CIL regulations (2010) as amended.

-1.5 Copies of the previous AMR's covering the period from 1st April 2004 to 31st March 2014 are available on the City Council's website.
-Although a stand-alone Annual Monitoring Report was not published for the year 2011/2012, the relevant data is included within the 2012/2013 Authority Monitoring Report.

-1.6 The AMR is becoming increasingly important as the City Council adopts its key Development Plan Documents.
+- Background to and purpose of AMRs - I.I This Authority Monitoring Report (AMR) has been produced by Chelmsford City Council as a means of assessing the performance of the adopted Local Development Framework against the Chelmsford City Monitoring Framework. - 1.2 The introduction of the Localism Act 2011 and Town and Country Planning (Local Planning) (England) Regulations 2012 removed the requirement for local authorities to send an Annual Monitoring Report to the Secretary of State.
+However, the Act retains the overall duty to monitor the implementation of the Local Development Scheme and the extent to which the policies set out in Local Plans are being achieved. - 1.3 The AMR is one of the documents included in the City Council's Local Development Framework and is made publicly available.
+The key functions of AMRs will continue to be to monitor the production of the Council's Development Plan Documents, to report on the performance of the policies they contain and to indicate actions proposed. - 1.4 This is the Council's eleventh AMR.
+It covers the period from 1st April 2015 to 31st March 2016. - 1.5 Copies of the previous AMR's covering the period from 1st April 2004 to 31st March 2015 are available on the City Council's website.
+Although a stand-alone Annual Monitoring Report was not published for the year 2011/2012, the relevant data is included within the 2012/2013 Authority Monitoring Report. - 1.6 The AMR is becoming increasingly important as the City Council prepares its new Local Plan.
 This AMR concentrates on meeting the Government's requirements by tracking the progress of plan preparation and monitoring key indicators.
-In practice, this means the AMR:

-- reviews progress in meeting the milestones in the Local Development Scheme (LDS) July 2015.
-The AMR notes if any adjustments to the LDS are needed. - presents an analysis in terms of the Core Output Indicators that are set by the Government.
+In practice, this means the AMR: - reviews progress in meeting the milestones in the Local Development Scheme (LDS) June 2016.
+The AMR notes if any adjustments to the LDS are needed; - presents an analysis in terms of the Core Output Indicators that are set by the Government.
 In particular, the AMR presents an update of the Housing Trajectory that monitors housing delivery by showing past performance and projected future performance compared with key policy targets; - summarises other proposed monitoring actions.